-The Rider Switch at Walt Disney World is a great option for families on their vacation.
+The Rider Switch at Walt Disney World is a great option for families on their vacation that allows park guests the ability to take turns waiting with youngsters or guest who cannot ride certain attractions.
 Rider Switch is not only very handy for those with kids but it is a great way to make your time in the park more efficient.
 Here is everything you need to know.

 It is no secret that the Disney parks attract people of all ages, including parents of young children.
 No need to worry parents, just because you are bringing a small child to the parks, does not mean that you will miss out on the bigger attractions that your kids may not be ready to experience.